-- The increased cost of introducing changes - even small update may require changes in many places, that’s because code is tangled with unnecessary dependencies
+- The increased cost of introducing changes - even small updates may require changes in many places, that’s because code is tangled with unnecessary dependencies;

-- Risk of security defects - old technology makes web app vulnerable to breaches, unreadable code makes it difficult to secure
+- Risk of security defects - old technology makes web apps vulnerable to breaches and unreadable code makes it difficult to secure;

 - Decreasing customer satisfaction - due to recurring bugs, poor performance, and a long time to market for new features, competition won’t miss that chance!!

 - Decreased development team motivation - everyday work becomes a constant fight with messy code, bug fixing, and trying not to break something;

 - The increased cost of hiring web developers - poor availability and high cost of hiring specialists with expertise in old technology and willing to work with legacy code;